Context-level Language Modeling by Learning Predictive Context Embeddings: Experiments

-Finally, we further fine-tune ContextLM-Pythia and Pythia on the Alpaca dataset~\citep{taori2023stanford}, then evaluate their instruction-following capability using MT-Bench~\citep{zheng2023judging}.
+To assess the instruction-following ability of our model, we further fine-tuned ContextLM-Pythia and official Pythia on the Alpaca~\citep{taori2023stanford} using the same settings~\citep{taori2023stanford}, and evaluated using MT-Bench~\citep{zheng2023judging} and AlpacaEval 2.0~\citep{dubois2024length}.
 As shown in Figure~\ref{fig:instruction_following}, ContextLM-Pythia consistently surpasses Pythia across multiple capability subtasks.
-At the $1$B parameter size, the average score improves from 1.62 to 1.83, while the $1.4$B model shows more substantial gains, increasing from 1.99 to 2.37.
-These results demonstrate that context-level supervision significantly enhances the model's ability to understand and execute instructions.
+At the $1$B scale, the average score improves from 1.62 to 1.83, while the $1.4$B model shows more substantial gains, increasing from 1.99 to 2.37.
+On the more modern AlpacaEval 2.0 benchmark (Table~\ref{tab:alpaca_eval}), ContextLM achieves a 54.48\% win rate over the Pythia-1.4B baseline.
+These results suggest that context-level supervision not only enhances pretraining efficiency but also facilitates stronger instruction-following performance after fine-tuning.